Tag: uconn huskies

 Published by Hartford Courant on Mar.
 9, 2023.

-Remembering Allan Garray, an All-Time Great
+Remembering Allan Garray, an All-Time GHTBL Great

 1977 University of Connecticut Baseball Team

-Garray excelled at UConn under Head Coach, Larry Panciera and became a formidable catcher with help from Assistant Coach, Andy Baylock.
-He was a starter for the Huskies’ first College World Series run in 1979.
+Al Garray excelled at UConn under Head Coach, Larry Panciera and became a formidable catcher with help from Assistant Coach, Andy Baylock.
+Garray was a starter for the Huskies’ first College World Series run in 1979.
 Garray posted a .291 career batting average at Storrs.
 In the summer months, he played in the Cape Cod Baseball League.
 After a spectacular college campaign, he was drafted by the Kansas City Royals in the 34th round of the 1979 MLB Draft.

 Allan Garray, University of Connecticut, 1979.